History

 History is taught for three hours a fortnight from the start of the year.

 Students will have the opportunity to learn core skills vital to this discipline such as chronological organisation, evidence analysis and evaluation of causation.
-Students in Year 7 will assess the organisation of society and the control exerted by monarchs both in the British Isles and abroad during the medieval period and through to the close of the Tudor dynasty.
-Selecting this time-period allows students to review how society is structured with personal rule increasingly supplemented by sophisticated bureaucracies by the close of the sixteenth century.
+Students in Year 7 will assess the organisation of society and the control exerted by monarchs both in the British Isles and abroad during the medieval period.
+Topics include the Norman conquest, King John and the Crusades.
+Selecting this time-period allows students to review how society is structured with personal rule increasingly supplemented by sophisticated bureaucracies.

 Year 7 Curriculum Overview - History